breck7/thebook/readme.md

 #### Sections

 The book will be broken up into **Sections**.
-Each *Section* will be targetted toward a different audience.
+Each *Section* will be targeted toward a different audience.
 The first *Section* will be written for people that want to build Tree Notation libraries in their favorite programming language(s).

 #### Chapters